tweakoz/cvm/README.md

 Each component is automatically installed with specific version and mode (debug/release).

+C++VM is available at : https://github.com/Offirmo/cvm

-Inspired from the great RVM (Ruby Version Manager)
+Inspired from the great RVM (Ruby Version Manager) https://rvm.io//

 Introduction